rust-lang/reference/src/items/associated-items.md

 definitions.
-It is written in one of the following forms, where `Assoc` is the name of the associated type, `Params` is a comma-separated list of type, lifetime or const parameters, `Bounds` is a plus-separated list of trait bounds on the associated type, and `WhereBounds` is a comma-separated list of bounds on
+It is written in one of the following forms, where `Assoc` is the name of the associated type, `Params` is a comma-separated list of type, lifetime or const parameters, `Bounds` is a plus-separated list of trait bounds that the associated type must meet, and `WhereBounds` is a comma-separated list of bounds that the parameters must meet:
-parameters:

 <!-- ignore: illustrative example forms -->
 ```rust,ignore